osisoft/AVEVA-Adapter-BACnet-Docs/V1/Configuration/OSIsoft Adapter for BACnet data selection configuration.md

 # OSIsoft Adapter for BACnet data selection configuration

-In addition to the data source configuration, you need to provide a data selection configuration to specify the data you want the OPC UA adapter to collect from the data sources.
+In addition to the data source configuration, you need to provide a data selection configuration to specify the data you want the BACnet adapter to collect from the data sources.

-When you add a data source, the OPC UA adapter browses the entire OPC UA server address space and exports the available OPC UA variables into a JSON file for data selection.
+When you add a data source, the BACnet adapter browses the entire BACnet server address space and exports the available BACnet variables into a JSON file for data selection.
 Data is collected automatically based upon user demands.
-OPC UA data from OPC UA variables is read through subscriptions (unsolicited reads).
+BACnet data from BACnet variables is read through subscriptions (unsolicited reads).

 You can either have the data selection configuration file generated for you or you can create it manually yourself.

-## Generate default OPC UA data selection configuration file
+## Generate default BACnet data selection configuration file

-A default OPC UA data selection file will be created if there is no OPC UA data selection configuration, but a valid OPC UA data source exists.
+A default BACnet data selection file will be created if there is no BACnet data selection configuration, but a valid BACnet data source exists.

 **Note:** To avoid possibly expensive browse operations, OSIsoft recommends that you manually create a data selection file instead of generating the default data selection file.
 For more information, see [Configure BACnet data selection](#configure-bacnet-data-selection).

 Complete the following procedure for this default data selection file to be generated:

-1. Add an OPC BACnet adapter with a unique ComponentId.
+1. Add an BACnet adapter with a unique ComponentId.
 For more information, see [System components configuration](xref:SystemComponentsConfiguration).

-  During the installation of Edge Data Store, enabling the OPC UA adapter results in addition of a unique component that also satisfies this condition.
+  During the installation of Edge Data Store, enabling the BACnet adapter results in addition of a unique component that also satisfies this condition.

 2. Configure a valid BACnet data source.
 For more information, see [OSIsoft Adapter for BACnet data source configuration](xref:OSIsoftAdapterforBACnetDataSourceConfiguration).

   Once you complete these steps, a default OPC UA data selection configuration file will be generated in the configuration directory for the corresponding platform.

   The following are example locations of the file created.
-In this example, it is assumed that the ComponentId of the OPC UA component is the default OpcUa1:
+In this example, it is assumed that the ComponentId of the BACnet component is the default BACnet1:

   Windows: *%programdata%\OSIsoft\Adapters\BACnet\Configuration\BACnet1_DataSelection.json*